AravRaina/Class-67/Story.md

 Once upon a time there was a boy.
+He loved his cow.